rackerlabs/docs-core-infra-user-guide/_images/README.md

 * **logo-cloudcdn-50x50.png**
   * used at /cloud-intro/cloud-tour/storage-services.html
-  * resized to 50px x 50px with inkspace editor
+  * resized to 50px x 50px with inkscape editor
   * collection date 2015-06-25
   * original from Margaret Eker, resized by Margaret Eker